Zequez/logseq-vault/pages/Gaia's Tech Team Gameworld.md

 - ## Intended Outcome: Purpose
 -
 - ## First Attempt
-	- Alright, so my purpose here is to give people the tools to harness the power of the Internet in the service of Gaia.
+	- I'm doing a small 3hs workshop where I'll be demostrating a flow of web app development (including simple websites) my purpose here is to give people the tools to harness the power of the Internet in the service of Gaia.
 So I'll be demonstrating a flow of web app development that's easy to get into, and allows us to work together to co-create digital tooling to flow power into our gameworlds.
 -
 -
 -